GLITCH-in-MATRIX9/GLITCH-in-MATRIX9/README.md

 A **B.Tech CSE student** with a passion for **Web Development**, **IOT** and **UI/UX**.
 I’m always exploring new skills and sharing my journey on GitHub.
 Let’s build, design, and innovate together!

+I'm a freelancer as well — [📬 Catch me up](https://anjalidass.webflow.io/)
 ---

 ## About Me 🌐
-- 🔭 Currently a freelancer with 7+ projects in 1.5 year.
+- 🔭 Currently a Developer with 7+ projects in 1.5 years.
 - 🌱 Deeply invested in creating intuitive and user-friendly UI/UX.
 - 👯 Open to collaborations on Web Development and creative projects.
 - 📫 Reach out: [anjali95912@yahoo.com](mailto:anjali95912@yahoo.com)